mwaliahmad/CodeWars_Problems/README.md

 ## What you can contribute?

-you can solve any problem of CODWARS in the following languages and merge this into this repo for beginner students.
+you can solve any problem of CODWARS in the following languages and merge this into this repo with the same name of the file of which a problem is.
 - C
 - C++
 - C#